Where to Try Vegan German Food in Berlin

 Vaust

-For a fully vegan fanciful date night complete with several courses, a homely setting, and some German fare, give Vaust a try.
+For a fully vegan, fanciful date night complete with several courses, a homely setting, and some German fare, give Vaust a try.
 Their set menu can be ordered in three, four, or five courses, and starts at around €40, jumping €8 for each additional course.
 If you’re not as interested in their set menu, you can order from their regular menu which might offer items like Currywurst, marzipan sponge cake served with amaretto, and chickpea fries.
 It seems like sometimes they serve dishes like Käsespatzle as well.
 I have not yet visited this spot, but it’s been personally recommended to me a bunch so it’s very high on my list for a special occasion night out.

 Pestalozzistraße 8 | Charlottenburg